 But as one door to his career closed, another one opened.
 Lilja found a different career in his interest in strength training, and was able to help Northwestern improve after their athletic decline.

 At that time, Northwestern was the only team in the Big Ten to not have a team strength/conditioning coach.
-They also did not have a weight room, a issue that needed addressed.
+They also did not have a weight room, an issue that needed to be addressed.
 Lilja saw this opportunity and ran with it.

-Without a weight room, coach Lilja took matters into his own hands and turned their warming house for their skating rank into a weight room for the athletes.
+Without a weight room, Coach Lilja took matters into his own hands and turned their warming house for their skating rink into a weight room for the athletes.

-He took over as strength coach in 1980, and a little over a decade later, Northwestern had established itself as a physically-dominant team.
-In 1995, Northwestern made its way to a 10-2 season, remaining undefeated in conference play and losing one of its two in the Rose Bowl Championship by just seven points.
+He took over as strength coach in 1980, and a little over a decade later, Northwestern had established itself as a physically dominant team.
+In 1995, Northwestern made its way to a 10-2 season, remaining undefeated in conference play and losing in the Rose Bowl Championship by just seven points.

 Both his sons, Scott and Ricky (now a coach at LFHS), were playing at the time.
 Lilja’s career at Northwestern ended when he retired in 2011.
 But directly following his decision to retire, another opportunity came into his life.